dustinpfister/blog_posts/_posts/threejs-object3d.md

 ## 6 - Conclusion

 From here you might choose to make some more demos that have to do with exercising the use of working with objects in three.js.
-If you enjoyed this post you might also like to check out my [many other posts](/categories/three-js/) on the subject of threejs and javaScript.
+There is working out some examples that involve using the rotation and position properties in an instance of a camera to change the position and orientation of a camera over time.
+If you enjoyed this post you might also like to check out my [many other posts](/categories/three-js/) on the subject of threejs.